 Israel is also dealing with massive challenges related to the coronavirus pandemic.
-To help Israelis through the crisis, UJA is allocating over $1 million in emergency funding to be used in the following ways:
+To help Israelis through the crisis, UJA is allocating nearly $1 million* in emergency funding to be used in the following ways:

 1) Caring for the Caregivers: Our funding will support the Israel Trauma Coalition’s expanded efforts to provide psychosocial support for hospital teams, homecare workers, and more.